Msfv3n0m/Bible-Scraper/README.md

 `pip install -r requirements.txt` </br>
 ## Usage
 ![](https://github.com/Msfv3n0m/Bible-Scraper/blob/main/usage1.PNG)
+The current translation is in NIV, but that can be easily changed by editing the version variable in the script to be whatever version you prefer
 ## Issues
 - some headings will return with 1-2 letters encapsulated by parentheses appended at the end